 Required Previous Knowledge

-At least 60 ECTS in computer science, preferably including some mathematics
+At least 60 ECTS in computer science, preferably including basic knowledge in discrete mathematics

 Recommended Previous Knowledge